How to Measure by Parts

 How to figure out how much a container holds

-If you don't know how much a container will hold, you can fill it with water and then measure the amount of water inside.
+If you don't know how much a container will hold, you can fill it with water and then measure that amount of water.

 I like using these recycled candy tins (in the photo above) for herbal salves.
 I can fill the tin with water, then spoon out the water with a teaspoon or tablespoon to figure out the volume.